Denis Diderot was a famous French philosopher who lived nearly his entire life in poverty. His fortune changed in 1765.

 Before receiving the large payment from the Russian Empress, Diderot would have never bought such a fancy rug, or extravagant sculptures, or upgraded to a leather chair.
 His purchases were completely reactive, a direct result of emotions caused by his new wealth.

 Such reactive purchases have become known as the Diderot Effect.

 Why We Buy Things We Don’t Need

 “The purchase of a new home is the impetus for replacing old furniture; a new jacket makes little sense without the right skirt to match; an upgrade in china can’t really be enjoyed without a corresponding upgrade in glassware.
-This need for unity and conformity in our lifestyle choices is part of what keeps the consumer escalator moving ever upward.
-And ‘escalator’ is the operative metaphor: when the acquisition of each item on a wish list adds another item, and more, to our ‘must-have’ list, the pressure to upgrade our stock of stuff is relentlessly unidirectional, always ascending.”
+This need for unity and conformity in our lifestyle choices is part of what keeps the consumer escalator moving ever upward.”

 — Juliet Schor

 We’ve learned about the Diderot Effect and how things can spiral out of control.
 Now it’s time to grab the steering wheel again and get ourselves back on track.

 While constant upgrading and ascending consumption are our natural inclinations, we don’t have to follow those paths.
 We can take a more conscious and healthier approach.